Rob Lewis (music director): Awards and recognition

-In September 2007, Lewis was awarded the "Distinguished Alumni Award" from Berklee College of Music in recognition of his career accomplishments.
-In 2022, Lewis was given the "Distinguished Visiting Artist and Producer" award in recognition of his five years as an Artist-In Residence at Berklee College of Music, and as a producer of his original series "The Show".
+In September 2007, Lewis was awarded the "Distinguished Alumni Award" from Berklee College of Music recognizing his career accomplishments.
+In 2022, he was given the "Distinguished Visiting Artist and Producer" award in recognition of his five years as an Artist-In Residence at Berklee, and as a producer of his original series "The Show".
 Lewis holds Grammy certificates as "Vocal Producer" for Christina Aguilera's "Back To Basics" album (nominated), her lead single from the album "Ain't No Other Man" (winner), and for Aguilera's work on "A Song For You" from Herbie Hancock's "Possibilities" album (nominated).

 Public speaking

 Lewis publicly speaks on how technology can empower, rather than replace, human creativity.
 In 2025, he delivered a TEDx talk titled "Ego, Ethics & Evolution: How AI is Redefining Creativity", in which he explored how artificial intelligence can serve as a collaborator in the creative process, while raising questions around influence, control, and artistic identity.
 He has also serves as guest faculty and keynote speaker for Carnegie Hall’s "The B-Side", a social impact program designed to educate young artists on the evolving music business.

-Lewis has been invited to speak at Google and Microsoft, where he has participated in panels and internal conferences on AI and creativity.
-He was also a featured speaker at Transform, a global conference focused on innovation in business, technology, and culture.
-In addition to his creative work, he serves as an advisor and Creative-in-Residence to emerging tech companies working at the intersection of music and artificial intelligence.
+Lewis has been invited to speak at Google and Microsoft events.
+He has participated in panels and conferences on AI and creativity.
+He was a featured speaker at Transform, a global conference focused on innovation in business, technology, and culture.
+He also serves as an advisor and "creative-in-residence" to emerging tech companies working at the intersection of music and artificial intelligence.